 This project is in perfect alignment with Ebony’s mission of giving hope to the hopeless.

 Ebony obtained a BSW from Seton Hall University, an MSW from the University of Pennsylvania, and is dual licensed in New Jersey and South Carolina.
-She’s affiliated with the National Association of Social Workers (where she served as a board member of the South Carolina Chapter and serves on the Legislative Committee).
+She’s affiliated with the National Association of Social Workers (where she served as a board member of the South Carolina Chapter and served on the Legislative Committee).

 Ebony is involved in church activities and supports organizations and ministries such as St. Jude, Harvest Hope Food Pantry (Columbia, SC), Salvation Army, Meals on Wheels, Bible League of America, and Prison Fellowship.
 She also enjoys reading and traveling.